 “Thank you, we’re on it.”

 I experience conversations like this several times a day.
-The advantage for the team is that they can mine my knowledge in a simple and easy way.
+The advantage for the team is that they can mine my knowledge simply and easily.
 And the advantage for me is that the barrier to dealing with the issue is low.
 It means that I don’t have to go to meetings to address individual questions and can also deal with all the pings in bundled form at a time of day that suits me.
 By pings I mean the notifications I receive on my smartphone or computer: you ping a colleague to alert them to something.

 And these notifications allow everyone to know what’s going on.
-Lots of new employees report that the simple act of reading digital communications gives them a very good feeling about our culture and communication with our customers, although I have to concede that it can be quite challenging and difficult in the beginning to filter out and decide what’s important and what’s not.
+Lots of new employees report that the simple act of reading digital communications gives them a very good feeling about our culture and communication with our customers, although I have to concede that it can be quite challenging in the beginning to filter what’s important from what isn’t.

 Of course, I also have to be free to say “I don’t know” or “I’m not sure” in an environment like this.
-Otherwise, the chats hang in the air unnecessarily long, because nobody wants to show themselves up.
+Otherwise, the chats hang in the air unnecessarily long, because nobody wants to expose a lack of knowledge.